onixgod/SOC-Automation-Project/README.md

 Before starting this expansion, ensure you have completed:

 -   Basic SOC automation lab setup (Parts 1-5)
--   Wazuh, The Hive, and Shuffle properly configured
+-   Wazuh, The Hive, and Shuffle are properly configured
 -   Mimikatz detection rule (100002) working
 -   Basic webhook integration functional